martyroque/apps-digest/README.md

 ### Create a store

 First, let's create our store.
 A store is a class that implements the following:
-- Static method `getStoreName` that returns the unique store name (required).
 - Store value(s) by instantiating `AppsDigestValue` with an initial value (required).
 - Value setters that publish (updates) the store values (optional).